samuelmlee/capital-compass-stock-service/README.md

 ## Usage

-Upon launching, the service is accessible through the API Gateway at `https://localhost:8082`.
+Upon launching, the service is accessible through the API Gateway, ex: `https://localhost:8082`.

 **API Endpoints:**

+Endpoints are listed at http://localhost:8083/swagger-ui.html.
+These include:

 - `GET /v1/stocks/reference/tickers/details/{symbol}`: Retrieves ticker details for a specified symbol.